adamlwgriffiths/modelus/README.rst

 New field types should be as simple as sub-classing FieldType.

 The type must define a schema, which follows Cerberus.

-If the type is unsupported by Cerberus, you must also add a types_mapping field which is automatically added to the Validator instance.
+If the type is unsupported by Cerberus, you must also add types_mapping and rules fields which is automatically added to the Validator instance.

 Again, this follows the Cerberus types_mapping format.
+The rules field follows the Cerberedis rules format which is a list of 2 lambdas.
+The first converts the value to bytes, the second from bytes.

 The following is a field type that is provided by ReModel, that is not supported by Cerberus.